 21. Will I have to buy additional Apple devices at home to support the iPad?
-No. The iPad can be linked with any computer that has iTunes downloaded.
-Therefore, an iMac, MacBook or iPhone are not necessary.
+No. The iPad can be linked with any computer therefore, an iMac, MacBook or iPhone are not necessary.

 Timeline for Implementing BYOD

 Outlined below is the roll out model of BYOD.
 Students in the marked years will be required to bring an appropriate device to school in line with our policy.
 Students in years without BYOD will have access to class sets of iPads to continue building and sustaining skills with technology.